khzhang2/Research_Note/README.md

   > screen -ls

   > screen -d [pid.name]

-  or, press control+A and then D
+  or, press control+A and then D to detach

   > screen -r [pid.name]